-6.6 Strategies Supporting Firm Establishing of 'Open Science' with a Focus on Open Access
+6.6 Open Science: Open Access

 WHY: Open science improves quality, efficiency, and responsiveness of research, helping to diffuse the latest knowledge to all relevant parties, ranging beyond academia to society, policymakers and manages and innovators.
 It is high on the political agenda and in the new EU R&I Framework Programme, HE, and as stipulated by the Open Science Policy, all published peer-reviewed journal articles must be free of charge and publicly available.